 Dr Tom Roberts

-2011 MSc (Human Geography: Society & Space) - University of Bristol
+2011 MSc (Human Geography: Society & Space) - University of Bristol, UK

 Scholarships of AUD$35,000 are available for PhD students who achieved H1 /High Distinction in their UG program and/or have completed a Masters by Research.
 If you are interested, please contact me at thomas.roberts@adfa.edu.au.

-Tom's research develops new ways of thinking about the human that are more sensitive to the novel forms of material agency emerging in our increasingly technologically-mediated environments.
-His work contributes to a number of cutting-edge conceptual debates in cultural geography, including:
+Tom is a Senior Lecturer in cultural geographer based in the School of Science at UNSW Canberra.
+His research explores the novel forms of material agency emerging in our increasingly technologically-mediated environments, including things like artificial intelligence (AI) and experiments with new materials.
+Tom's work contributes to a number of cutting-edge conceptual debates in cultural geography, including:

 - More-than-human geography (e.g., post-humanism, new materialism)

-- Relational frameworks in contemporary social science (e.g., assemblage theory, process philosophy)
+- Relational thinking (e.g., assemblage theory, process philosophy)

-- Non-anthropocentric theories of subjectivity (e.g., post-phenomenology, affect theory)
+- Non-anthropocentric theories of perception, experience and subjectivity (e.g., post-phenomenology, affect theory)

 - Non-representational research methodologies (e.g., material ethnographies, experimental writing practices)